To All Pork Lovers

 5. Unmarinated pastured lamb chop

-All of the meats used were of the highest quality from sustainable small farms raising pastured livestock.
-The meats (1), (2) and (5) were cooked over low heat in a cast iron skillet for up to one hour, with a little water but no added fat, and salted to taste.
-The cooked meats were prepared well done.
-The bacon was cooked until slightly stiff, but not crisp or dry, and the prosciutto was consumed from the package without any preparation.
+All meats were sourced from sustainable small farms raising pastured livestock.
+Meats (1), (2), and (5) were cooked over low heat in a cast iron skillet for up to an hour with a little water (no added fat) and salted to taste.
+The pork and lamb were prepared well done.
+The bacon was cooked until slightly stiff but not crispy or dry, and the prosciutto was eaten straight from the package.

-After consuming the pork, subjects were allowed to leave the laboratory, instructed to drink only water as needed, and to refrain from eating anything else.
-Five hours later, each subject returned to the laboratory for a post-meat blood test.
+After consuming the pork, subjects left the lab and were instructed to drink only water and avoid eating anything else.
+Five hours later, they returned for a post-meat blood test.

-1. Consuming unmarinated cooked pastured pork produces blood coagulation and clotting in blood examined at five hours after eating; however, consuming marinated cooked pork does not produce any blood coagulation or clotting.
+• Unmarinated cooked pastured pork led to blood coagulation and clotting five hours after eating.
+However, marinated cooked pork did not cause these effects.

-4. No changes in white blood cell activity, white blood cell clumping, crystals, microbes, or spicules (indicating liver stress), were found before or after consumption of all five preparations of pork and lamb.
+• No changes were observed in white blood cell activity, white blood cell clumping, crystals, microbes, or spicules (indicators of liver stress) before or after consuming any of the five meat preparations.